 Big game archery hunting: worth a shot

-Grab a bow and learn the ropes.
+This year, grab a bow and learn the ropes

 I remember during summer break in high school, my friends excitedly talking about the upcoming archery deer hunt.
 They made it sound like a special event and it piqued my interest.
 They were kind enough to invite me along on their hunt, help me learn how to shoot a bow and teach me the many facets of archery.